Lenticular galaxy: Offset Tully–Fisher relation

 This plot illustrates the Tully–Fisher relation for a spiral galaxy sample (black) as well as a lenticular galaxy sample (blue).
 One can see how the best-fit line for spiral galaxies differs from the best-fit line for lenticular galaxies.

-The kinematic connection between spiral and lenticular galaxies is most clear when analyzing the Tully–Fisher relation for spiral and lenticular samples.
-If lenticular galaxies are an evolved stage of spiral galaxies then they should have a similar Tully–Fisher relation with spirals, but with an offset in the luminosity / absolute magnitude axis.
+Since lenticular galaxies are an evolved stage of spiral galaxies then they should have a similar Tully–Fisher relation with spirals, but with an offset in the luminosity / absolute magnitude axis.
 This would result from brighter, redder stars dominating the stellar populations of lenticulars.
 An example of this effect can be seen in the adjacent plot.
 One can clearly see that the best-fit lines for the spiral galaxy data and the lenticular galaxy have the same slope (and thus follow the same Tully–Fisher relation), but are offset by ΔI ≈ 1.5.
 This implies that lenticular galaxies were once spiral galaxies but are now dominated by old, red stars.